nadeepoornima/BBG-Redis_Response_Caching/README.md

 ### Developing the service

-Let’s see how to implement the weather_forcasting_service which the service handles redis response caching.
+Let’s see how to implement the weather_forecasting_service which the service handles redis response caching.
 In this service, we need to implement the required logic to check the response from the redis cache database.
 As per the logic, If the response available in the redis cache then need to get the result from the cache and show the response.
 If this is the very first call to the backend or the cache invalidate time has passed then the response will not available in the cache.
 In that situation need to call to the backend and response should give to the client while the response should cache in the redis database.
-Therefore here we need to use that WSO2 redis cache package to implement this logic and has implemented weather_forcasting_service.bal by using that redis package as follows.
+Therefore here we need to use that WSO2 redis cache package to implement this logic and has implemented weather_forecasting_service.bal by using that redis package as follows.

-#### The implementation of weather_forcasting_service.bal
+#### The implementation of weather_forecasting_service.bal

 ```java
 //importing required packages including the WSO2 redis package